Want to ride free day of riding any motorcycle with Twisted Road? Sign up here.

 What Peer-to-Peer Motorcycle Rental is and how to get it

 As you know, as a rider, most people don't ride their motorcycles most of the time.
 Riders Share is an opportunity for people to make money off assets sitting around, renting them out for quite cheaply — as low as $20-30 a day for extended rentals of an older motorcycle.

 To rent a motorcycle, you choose your dates and your rough area, sign up and pay a deposit.

-Riders Share does a background check on every rider to make sure they have a valid license, and then sends a request to the motorcycle owner - who has to specifically approve every rental.
+Both Riders Share and Twisted Road do a background check on every rider to make sure they have a valid license, and then sends a request to the motorcycle owner — who has to specifically approve every rental.

 The rider then communicates with the owner via email or text and confirms details like pick up time and gear, and picks it up.

-Why Riders Share is awesome (as a rider)
+Why Twisted Road or Riders Share is awesome (as a rider)

 It requires a bit of communication.
-I'd recommend every rider
+I'd recommend you

 - Be flexible in pick up and drop-off time - don't bank on being able to pick it up directly from the airport - and know your local transport options like Lyft, Uber etc.